 - 2 large eggs room temperature

-- ⅓ cup full fat sour cream room temperature
+- ⅓ cup sour cream full fat, room temperature

 Chocolate Fudge Sauce

-- ½ cup whipping cream (35% or higher)
+- ½ cup heavy whipping cream 35% or higher

 - ⅛ teaspoon salt